GitiHubi/co_piloted_auditing/README.md

 # Artificial Intelligence Co-Piloted Auditing

 Welcome to the official GitHub repository for the *Artificial Intelligence Co-Piloted Auditing* research paper.
-This repository houses the prompt protocols implemented in our experiments, demonstrating the collaborative auditing tasks accomplished by auditors and foundation models.
+This repository maintains the prompt protocols implemented in our experiments, demonstrating the collaborative auditing tasks accomplished by auditors and foundation models.

 ## About the Paper